In addition to Aecon’s Executive Committee members, the Executive Management Team is comprised of the following:

 Mr. Rivett graduated as a professional engineer from The University of Waterloo in 1982 and holds a Masters in Business Administration from McMaster University.
 He previously served as President of both the Ontario Road Builders Association and Ontario Hot Mix Producers Association.
 He was a board member for CCPAT at the University of Waterloo.

-John Singleton, Senior Vice President of Mining is responsible for the Infrastructure Group’s Mining business across Canada.
+John Singleton, Senior Vice President Aecon Industrial Western is responsible for both the Energy and Mining segments in western Canada including leading Aecon Industrial West and Aecon Industrial Management Corp.
 Mr. Singleton joined Aecon’s Ontario business in 2004 and is now based in Edmonton, Alberta, having relocated there in 2006 to start a western based civil business for Aecon.
-Mr. Singleton is a Professional Engineer with a Bachelor’s Degree in Civil Engineering from Memorial University of Newfoundland.
-He has more than 25 years of civil construction and mining experience from projects and operations across Canada.
-He is a past President of the Newfoundland and Labrador Road builders/Heavy Civil Association and a member of the Alberta Chamber of Resources Mining Industry Advisory Committee to the University of Alberta’s Mine Engineering program.
+With more than 25 years of construction and mining project and operations experience, Mr. Singleton is a professional engineer and holds a Bachelor’s Degree in Civil Engineering from Memorial University of Newfoundland.
+He currently serves as a Director of the Alberta Chamber of Resources.

-President of the Industrial Group’s Central Canada construction business, Ian Turnbull has been with Aecon since 1994.
+As Senior Vice President of Energy East, responsible for the oversight of Aecon Industrial Central and Aecon Atlantic, Ian Turnbull has been with Aecon since 1994.
 He has held a number of progressively senior management positions within Aecon, gaining extensive construction experience in many sectors including the Energy (nuclear and conventional), Petrochemical, Iron and Steel and Automotive sectors.
 Prior to joining Aecon he gained valuable industry experience in the consulting and equipment manufacturing fields.

 Mr. Turnbull is a Professional Engineer (Ontario) and is a graduate of the University of Toronto with a degree in Geotechnical Engineering.
 He is a past Director of the Mechanical Contractors Association of Hamilton, and continues to support the role the Association plays in providing continuing education and skills training to the construction community.

-Mr. Ward has been a member of the Association of Millwrighting Contractors of Ontario (AMCO) for the past 18 years.
-He has also been a member of Canadian Safety Association of Ontario for 12 years.
+Mr. Ward is a longtime member of the Association of Millwrighting Contractors of Ontario (AMCO) and respected member of the Canadian Safety Association of Ontario.